zsb8/Python_GIS/README.md

 # Python_GIS
-input coordinate and get the Geocode from Statistics Canada.
+Input coordinate and get the Geocode from Statistics Canada.

-The developed Python program uses geographical information from a shapefile and a data frame with coordinates to identify the geographical area that a given coordinate belongs to.
+My developed Python program uses geographical information from a shapefile and a data frame with coordinates to identify the geographical area that a given coordinate belongs to.
 This analysis is performed using the Shapely library, which helps to determine the relevant geocode (a unique identifier for the geographical area) and add it as a new column to the original data frame.
 The output of this program associates a set of coordinates with a specific geographical area, providing valuable information for mapping and spatial analysis purposes.

 # Main code
 ```